 Just because Lightning is available and is the new and improved Salesforce CRM, there is no need to rush into adopting it.
 If the timing is wrong for a company to start the migration it could be faced with a situation where work gets backed up because no one is sure what is going on and projects could get delayed.

-Before starting the migration, it is important to be conscious of your timing.
+Before you start executing a Salesforce Lightning Migration strategy, it is important to be conscious of your timing.
 Make sure that you are not in the midst of a major project that would suffer if the migration commences.
 Be very clear about how long the migration will take, which could be between a few months to a year and a half.
 Choose a time when it will have the minimum impact.

 5. Implementation delays